conduitio-labs/conduit-connector-box/README.md

 Run `make test` to run all the unit tests.
 Run `make test-integration` to run the integration tests.

-The Docker compose file at `test/docker-compose.yml` can be used to run the required resource locally.

 ## How to release?

 The release is done in two steps: